Ice Fishing for Catfish: Tips and Tactics

 Yes, you can catch one of summer's most popular species in the dead of winter

 Chasing trophy catfish can be one of the most rewarding pursuits in all of ice fishing.
 These fish grow big—often topping 10 to 20 pounds.
-They fight hard, too, tougher than any bass, walleye or panfish that you will encounter this winter.
+They fight hard, too, tougher than any bass, walleye, or panfish that you will encounter this winter.
 Plus, they largely go under-utilized throughout the ice fishing season.
 Here’s how to get into ice fishing for catfish.

 The key to success is identifying prime holding and feeding areas for winter channel catfish.
 Concentrate on main basin areas that offer stable water conditions throughout the winter but which also have access to feeding flats or creek mouths that dump added food and oxygen into the water as winter progresses.

 Traveling in packs, catfish slowly cruise deep-water areas and move up onto feeding flats periodically throughout the day.
 So as not to spook these roaming fish, it is best to drill ample holes at the beginning of the day to cover deep water areas, plus areas where a creek arm or point intersects the basin and offers a transition onto a feeding flat.

 READ NEXT: How to Catch Catfish in Winter